Skip to main content

 Dog waste left in the open creates two issues that never go away on their own: the smell spreads, and flies gather.

-BioLock Active does both — by keeping the waste sealed and covered from the moment it's added.
+BioLock Active does both — by keeping the waste contained and covered from the moment it's added.

 Step 1: Add the waste to the bucket